-Over 100 People Killed By Trees Every Year in the U.S.
+How Many People are Killed by Falling Trees Every Year in the U.S.?

 Of all nature’s flora and fauna, trees seem to be among the very safest.
 After all, trees cannot sting or bite us.
 They can’t lay eggs in our floorboards, or peck and scratch at our vulnerable flesh.
 They can’t enter a cut to give us an infection, and they can’t bite down on our ankles and drag us beneath the surface of the ocean.
 They seem harmlessly anchored deep in the ground, still and serene for all time.
 However, while it’s true that trees are perfectly safe in the vast majority of instances, it is possible for trees to collapse or lose limbs, and to injure or even kill in the process.
 It may be a bizarre accident which can only be attributed to natural forces — or it may be a matter of negligent maintenance involving premises liability.
 In this blog post, our Philadelphia personal injury attorneys will take a look at some of the statistics and stories behind tree fall accidents across America.

 There Are Over 250 Billion Trees in America Today

 While pollution and deforestation are serious and valid environmental concerns, it remains that the United States is home to billions upon billions of trees.
 As a matter of fact, in spite of a dramatically increased population, there are actually more trees in America today than there were some 100 years ago.
 FAO, or the Food and Agriculture Organization, reports the following:

 “Forest growth nationally has exceeded harvest since the 1940s.
 By 1997, forest growth exceeded harvest by 42% and the volume of forest growth was 380% greater than it had been in 1920.”

 With approximately 250 billion trees spreading their leafy arms from coast to coast (not even counting trees which are smaller than one inch in diameter), America is home to 8% of all forest area in the world.